matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 Also, you can set the version of each component through `image.tag`.
 You could find the list of version tags available from [Docker hub](https://hub.docker.com/u/tykio).

+For quick start guide, please see [Quick Start with Helm Chart and PostgreSQL]({{<ref "/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack-postgresql">}}) or [Quick Start with Helm Chart and MongoDB]({{<ref "/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack-mongodb">}}).

 ## Prerequisites

 * [Kubernetes 1.19+](https://kubernetes.io/docs/setup/)